ajtulloch/LaTeX2Markdown/README.md

 [pandoc]: http://johnmacfarlane.net/pandoc/
 ## Who should use this?

 Anyone who writes LaTeX documents using the AMS-LaTeX packages (`amsmath`, `amsthm`, `amssymb`) and wants to convert these documents to Markdown format to use with MathJaX.
-The outputted Markdown files can then be easily added to any web platform - Jekyll blogs, Wordpress, basic HTML sites, etc.
+These Markdown files can then be easily added to any web platform - Jekyll blogs, Wordpress, basic HTML sites, etc.

 In short, if you seek to use MathJaX to view your LaTeX documents online, then you might be interested in this.